-- the disposal rooms must be placed in the desired position (and the information must be available to demonstrate this), - the engineered barriers (canister / waste package, buffer, backfill, seals) as emplaced must have the desired properties, - the impact of the underground openings needed for construction, operation and closure on the barrier efficiency of the overall barrier system for post-closure safety must be acceptable, - the impact of the operational phase with the open (not yet backfilled) openings on the surrounding hydrogeological system must be acceptable for post-closure safety. - etc.
+- the disposal rooms must be placed in the desired position (and the information must be available to demonstrate this) and excavations and implementation of rock support is carried out as planned, - the engineered barriers (canister / waste package, buffer, backfill, seals) as emplaced must have the desired properties, - the impact of the underground openings needed for construction, operation and closure on the barrier efficiency of the overall barrier system for post-closure safety must be acceptable, - the impact of the operational phase with the open (not yet backfilled) openings on the surrounding hydrogeological system must be acceptable for post-closure safety. - etc.